aws-solutions/content-localization-on-aws/README.md

 # Subtitle workflow

-After uploading a video or image in the GUI, the application runs a workflow in MIE that extracts insights using a variety of media analysis services on AWS and stores them in a search engine for easy exploration.
+After uploading a video or image in the GUI, the application runs a workflow in Media Insights on AWS that extracts insights using a variety of media analysis services on AWS and stores them in a search engine for easy exploration.
 The following flow diagram illustrates this workflow:

 [Image: Workflow.png]
 This application includes the following features: